BlazeBolt/Quant-Insider/README.md

+Got it.
+Below is your **fully GitHub-safe version** of the same README.
+I have **only changed the math formatting**, not the content or tone.

+You can **replace your current README entirely with this**.

+---

-# Market Making Strategy — NIFTY Options (UAT Live)
+# Market Making Strategy – NIFTY Options (UAT Live)

 ## Overview